sionakaura/AdventOfCodeDay6/README.md

 # Advent Of Code Day 1 - Sonar Sweep

+For the main, I had to import a file of the data values and convert them into an ArrayList.

 Part 1:
 The goal of this part was to count the number of times the depth of the ocean increased.
 My method for this was *sonarSweep1*, where I checked the values of an ArrayList of data values to see if a value was greater than the one before it.
 If this was true, I added it to my count of increases.
 At the end, I returned the number of increases.